Bladder Cancer Survivorship

 What is bladder cancer survivorship?

-Bladder cancer survivorship includes providing patient-focused care that does not end when treatment is finished.
+Bladder cancer survivorship includes receiving patient-focused care that does not end when treatment is finished.
 It involves teamwork among different healthcare professionals at every stage of the cancer journey.

 A person is considered a cancer survivor from the time of diagnosis through the balance of life.
 Survivors include those living with cancer and those free of cancer.